Old Mine Road: Paleo Indians and Native Americans

 After the Wisconsin Glacier began retreating around 13,000 BC, the area slowly warmed.
 The area was first tundra with grasses growing.
 Later, as warming occurred, a taiga/boreal forest came into existence.
 Big game moved into the area.

 Paleo-Indians were the first inhabitants of the area.
 Several sites along the Delaware River have been found north of the Gap and south of Port Jervis.
 Carbon dating of the oldest site is at 8900 BC just north of the Gap on the Pennsylvania side near a stream that flows into the river.
 There may be Paleo-Indian camps older than this which have yet to be found, as the surface level at that time was many feet below the present surface.
-Also, they traveled in small groups and did not stay in any one place long, due to the fact that they were hunter-gatherers.
+Also, Paleo-Indians traveled in small groups and did not stay in any one place long, due to the fact that they were hunter-gatherers.
 They had to keep moving in search of game and plant foods.
 Therefore, Paleo-Indians could have been in the region as early as 10,500 BC.

 The Lenape Native Americans settled the area several thousand years ago.
 They too were hunter-gatherers.
 They moved in search of food, but their moving of camps was more seasonal.
 One large village was at Minisink Island.
 They had trails and family villages along the Delaware River.
 A trail went through Culvers Gap that led through Augusta and then south, east of Newton, then to Parsippany.